partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: There, there, it's okay...
 Everything's fine so long as I get a happy ending.

 Judy: Oh?
-Then, maybe you can let Judy do what she likes?
+Then, maybe you can let Judy do as she likes?

 Soon, a ball was to be held at the castle, where it was announced that the prince would choose his princess.

 The sisters and mother, hearing this, used every penny of their fortune to make an extravagantly beautiful dress.

-But, the dress was not for her.
+But, the dress was not for Cinderella.

 Momo: What about my dress?